Modular Architectures and Entanglement Schemes for Error-Corrected Distributed Quantum Computation: Results

-The Bell pairs generated between pairs of modules can be fused into GHZ states through local two-qubit gates and measurements~\cite{debone2024thresholds}.
 Due to imperfections of both the Bell states and the local gate operations, it is necessary to employ distillation protocols to boost the final fidelity of the GHZ state.
-Similar to Ref.~\cite{debone2024thresholds}, we optimize over various distillation protocols where additional Bell pairs are used to increase the final GHZ state fidelity.
-Notably, we only consider distillation protocols where, at most, two auxiliary memory qubits per module are available.
-Details of this are presented in App.~\ref{appsubsec:EM_protocols}.
+Similar to the method illustrated in Ref.~\cite{10.1116/5.0200190}, we optimize over various distillation protocols where additional Bell pairs are used to increase the final GHZ state fidelity.
+Notably, we only consider distillation protocols where, at most, two auxiliary memory qubits per module are available to accommodate realistic hardware constraints.
+Full analytical details of the noisy EM schemes and the distillation protocols can be found in the supplementary material.

-As an example (shown in Fig.~\ref{fig:emission based}(c)), we consider how to generate a GHZ state between three modules, A, B, and C, while using auxiliary Bell pairs along the way to increase fidelity.
-First, a Bell pair, $|\Phi^+\rangle_\text{AB}$, is generated between the communication qubits of modules A and B and swapped to memory qubits within each module through local two-qubit gates.
-Another Bell pair $|\Phi^+\rangle_\text{AB}$ is generated and is used to distill the prior one by measuring the stabilizer $X_AX_B$ (distilled state denoted by *).
-Similarly, a Bell pair, $|\Phi^+\rangle_\text{BC}$, is generated between modules B and C and distilled.
-Finally, a \textsc{cnot} operation is applied between the two Bell pair qubits at module B, followed by a measurement of one of the qubits (the communication qubit), which results in a three-qubit GHZ state $|\Phi^+\rangle_\text{ABC}$ between A-B-C up to a local single qubit rotation.
-This GHZ state can be further distilled via a Bell pair $|\Phi^+\rangle_\text{AC}$.